 Since when did life become about the pursuit of more?
 When did we start to believe these myths:

-- Having more will make me happy
+- Having more will bring me happiness

 - Having more will make me important

-- Having more will make me secure
+- Having more will give meaning to my life

 Ambition and contentment have nothing to do with each other.
 Contentment isn’t laziness, complacency or apathy.
 It’s enjoying what you have right now instead of waiting for something else to happen so you can be happy.
 It doesn’t mean you don’t have goals.
 It simply means you’re happy with what you have.